Sergeishcherb/rsschool-cv/cv.md

 *2009.
 Second place in Physics Olympiad among Novorossiysk schools.
 *2009.
 Third place in Physics Olympiad among Krasnodar region's schools.
 *2010.
 Third place in Physics Olympiad among Novorossiysk schools.
+###SKILLS
+*High math and physics skills.
+*High attention to details.
+*Getting to the root of the issue.